-None (e.g. bucket, bush): This may refer to situations where members of the household use public facilities or bush/field.
+None (e.g. bucket, bush)

+This may refer to situations where members of the household use public facilities or bush/field or any other unacceptable facility.
 If none, skip to 1.14.

-DK/NS: Don't Know/Not Stated.
+Don't Know/Not Stated.
 If DK/NS, skip to 1.14.

-O1.13b: Is that toilet indoor or outdoor?
+Q1.13b: Is that toilet indoor or outdoor?

 This question is to determine whether the household shares their sanitation facility with other households.
 The shared status of a sanitation facility is important because shared facilities can be less hygienic than facilities used by only a single household.
-Unhygienic conditions (faeces on the floor, seat or wall and flies) may discourage use of the facility.
+Unhygienic conditions (feces on the floor, seat or wall and flies) may discourage use of the facility.